|Subscribe to Power-Engineers-and-Stationary-Engineers|

 Create flash cards with questions on them to rehearse when you have spare time at work or riding the bus, waiting in line at the grocery store or, driving to and from.
 Flash cards can have diagrams and formula on them to assist your memorization process.
 If you see it often enough its bound to sink in.

+If you really want to cut down on studying time, big time, invest in a small pocket tape recorder with a set of head phones.
+General Electric makes an inexpensive one and if you get rechargeable batteries and a transformer to plug into house current it can be very practical and cost effective.
+Tape record condensed versions of all pertinent study material and listen to it every chance you have.
+Coordinate it with flash cards so you have two means of learning stimuli.
+This way you have double learning advantage.
+Listen to it where ever when ever, driving the car, doing dishes, cooking a meal, walking, shopping, even working if you are so lucky.
 You can do this in your sleep too.
-Its more on the subliminal side of learning.
-This way you have all the bases covered and have a huge advantage over other learning practices.
-Inundate yourself with the information and it will be absorbed through the process of osmosis eventually.
+Its more on the subliminal side of learning. this way you have all the bases covered and have a huge advantage over other learning practices.
+Inundate yourself with the information and it will be observed through the process of osmosis eventually.
 Much in the way that radio and television commercials enter into your memory.
-You hear them often enough you find yourself humming them or at least having the ability to repeat the words or lyric without having actually ever made the effort to remember it.
-This is a very disciplined approach but, it works like a charm and reduces the stress level dramatically.
+You hear them often enough you find yourself humming them or at least having the ability to repeat the words or lyric without having actually ever made the effort to remember it. this is a very disciplined approach but, it works like a charm and reduces the stress level dramatically.

 It is important to record things in an abbreviated form when possible in a way that you best understand.
 This is generally the way we quite often think and so will integrate better in your memory.
 Keep in mind, the only person that has to remember this stuff is you, so again customize it to your hearts content.
 The only other provision is that you can interpret it well enough on an examination paper so the examiner can make sense of it.